Beyoncé cast as Nala in Disney's "The Lion King"

-Rogen tweeted out an image of the cast, captioning it: "Hakuna Matata."
+Rogen tweeted out an image of the cast, captioning it: "Hakuna Matata," and emojis of a lion and a crown.

 Jon Favreau, who brought Disney's CG and live-action adaptation of "The Jungle Book" to life, is set to direct.